fabulous-dev/Fabulous/docs/content/en/docs/tutorials/using-nightly-builds.md

 toc: true
 ---

-On every commit to the `main` branch, packages for each project and template are automatically generated and published to the GitHub Packages Registry.
+On every commit to the `v2.0` branch, packages for each project and template are automatically generated and published to the GitHub Packages Registry.

-If you plan to use those packages, you'll need to add a `nuget.config` file to your solution folder and you'll need to add a source pointing to `https://nuget.pkg.github.com/TimLariviere/index.json`.
+If you plan to use those packages, you'll need to add a `nuget.config` file to your solution folder and you'll need to add a source pointing to `https://nuget.pkg.github.com/fsprojects/index.json`.

 You'll also new to generate a GitHub PAT (personal access token) for your account and set that token in the `nuget.config` file.